Saksham-Dev6/Sigma-Demo-/README.md

 # Sigma-Demo-
-This Is Demo Repo For Practise
+This Is Demo Repo For Practise.